lmflolo/portfolio-project-1/README.md

 ### Accessibility

-- All pages have been tested with Lighthouse and have a high accessibility score.
+- All pages have been tested with Lighthouse in Chrome DevTools and have a high accessibility score (>90).
-- All pages have been tested with Wave accessibility evaluation tool with no errors.
+- All pages have been tested with [Wave](https://wave.webaim.org/) accessibility evaluation tool with no errors.

 ### Unfixed Bugs